-This is a neighborhood of fine restoration, sensible infill and a strong neighborhood association considering a conservation district for their neighborhood.
+This is a neighborhood of fine restoration, sensible infill and a strong neighborhood association.
+And it is a neighborhood that has become a conservation district that ensures that its scale and charm will be preserved in the future.

 Search MLS for Turtle Creek Area Homes For Sale